yy3488/b9122/README.md

 #### On macOS

 Normally, you don't need to do anything.
 Python is already installed on macOS, and if you installed Anaconda Python properly, every new shell starts in an Anaconda environment.

+Please come see me if you have issues.

 #### On Windows